Please ensure Javascript is enabled for purposes of website accessibility

 Civil vs. Criminal Cases: A Fundamental Distinction

-To understand your legal options in a hit-and-run scenario, it’s important to distinguish between civil and criminal cases.
-In simple terms, criminal cases involve crimes against society as a whole, even if an individual is directly harmed, while civil cases pertain to disputes between individuals or organizations.
+To understand your legal options in a hit and run scenario, it’s important to distinguish between civil and criminal cases.
+In simple terms, criminal cases involve crimes against society, even if an individual is directly harmed, while civil cases pertain to disputes between individuals or organizations.

 Criminal Implications of a Hit and Run

-In the context of a hit-and-run, the act of leaving the scene of an accident is considered a crime against society.
+In the context of a hit and run, leaving the scene of an accident is considered a crime against society.
 As outlined in the previous section, Pennsylvania law imposes strict penalties for this crime.
-These penalties are part of the criminal case, pursued by the state, and may include fines, imprisonment, or both.
+These penalties are part of the criminal case pursued by the state and may include fines, imprisonment, or both.

-The Civil Aspect of a Hit and Run
+The Civil Aspects of a Hit and Run

-On the other hand, as a victim of a hit and run, you have the option to initiate a civil case against the perpetrator.
+On the other hand, as a victim of a hit and run, you can initiate a civil case against the perpetrator.
 This is separate from any criminal proceedings and focuses solely on compensating you for your losses, such as medical expenses, lost wages, property damage, and pain and suffering.
 The goal in a civil case is not to punish the offender but to “make you whole” again after the incident.

 It’s crucial to note that these two types of cases can occur concurrently.
-That means the offender can face criminal charges from the state and, at the same time, be sued by you in a civil lawsuit.
+That means the offender can face criminal charges from the state and simultaneously be sued by you in a civil lawsuit.

 Key Differences Between Civil and Criminal Cases

-There are key differences between civil and criminal cases that affect how they are conducted.
-These include different standards of proof, with criminal cases requiring proof “beyond a reasonable doubt” and civil cases relying on a “preponderance of the evidence”.
-Additionally, while criminal cases are typically initiated by the government, civil cases are started by the individual who was harmed.
+Critical differences between civil and criminal cases affect how they are conducted.
+These include different standards of proof, with criminal cases requiring proof “beyond a reasonable doubt” and civil cases relying on a “preponderance of the evidence.”
+Additionally, while the government typically initiates criminal cases, civil cases are started by the harmed individual.

-When you decide to file a civil lawsuit following a hit-and-run incident, you’re seeking compensation for the damages you’ve suffered.
-This could include medical costs, property damage, lost wages due to missed work, and non-economic damages like pain and suffering.
+When you file a civil lawsuit following a hit and run incident, you seek compensation for the damages you’ve suffered.
+This could include medical costs, property damage, lost wages due to missed work, and non- like pain and suffering.

-To successfully sue the driver responsible for the hit and run, you’ll need to prove their liability.
+You must prove their liability to sue the driver responsible for the hit and run successfully.
 This process generally involves demonstrating four elements: duty, breach, causation, and damages.
 The duty refers to the driver’s responsibility to operate their vehicle safely.
-A breach is a violation of this duty, such as fleeing the scene of an accident.
+A breach violates this duty, such as fleeing the scene of an accident.
 Causation refers to the need to show that the driver’s actions directly resulted in your injuries or damage.
-Lastly, you must provide evidence of actual damages, like medical bills or car repair costs.
+Lastly, you must provide evidence of damages, like medical bills or car repair costs.

 Filing a Lawsuit: The Process

-To file a lawsuit, you’ll generally begin by filing a complaint with the appropriate Pennsylvania court.
-This document outlines your allegations against the defendant and the damages you’re seeking.
-Once the complaint is served to the defendant, they have the opportunity to respond, and the case will proceed with discovery, negotiation, and potentially, trial.
+To file a lawsuit, you’ll typically begin by filing a complaint with the appropriate Pennsylvania court.
+This document outlines your allegations against the and the damages you seek.
+Once the complaint is served to the defendant, they can respond, and the case will proceed with , , and, potentially, trial.

 Role of an Attorney in Pursuing a Civil Case

 While it’s possible to represent yourself in a civil case, the process can be complex and time-consuming.
-Many people opt to hire a personal injury attorney to help navigate these legal waters.
-An attorney can provide valuable assistance in investigating the incident, gathering evidence, negotiating with insurance companies, and representing your interests in court.
+Many people hire a personal injury attorney to help navigate these legal waters.
+An attorney can assist in investigating the incident, gathering evidence, negotiating with companies, and representing your interests in court.

 Immediate Actions After a Hit and Run

-If you’re the unfortunate victim of a hit-and-run incident, there are several crucial steps you should take.
-First, ensure the safety of yourself and anyone else involved in the accident.
+If you’re the unfortunate victim of a hit and run incident, you should take several crucial steps.
+First, ensure your safety and that of anyone involved in the accident.
 Contact emergency medical services if there are any injuries.

 Documenting the Incident

 Second, try to document as much as you can about the incident.
-This includes the make, model, and color of the vehicle, any part of the license plate number you can remember, and a description of the driver.
+This includes the vehicle’s make, model, and color, any part of the license plate number you can remember, and a driver’s description.
 Also, look around for any potential witnesses and ask for their contact information.
-Photos of the scene and your damaged vehicle can also be useful evidence.
+Photos of the scene and your damaged vehicle can also be helpful evidence.

 Reporting the Hit and Run

-Next, report the hit-and-run to the police as soon as possible.
-Share all the information you gathered and cooperate fully with their investigation.
+Next, report the hit and run to the police immediately.
+Please share all the information you gathered and cooperate fully with their investigation.
 Also, remember to file a report with your insurance company promptly, even if you have limited information about the other party involved.

 Following Up After the Incident